9 Parts That Can Break On Your Electric Wheelchair & How To Fix It

 If one of these actuators malfunctions, it prevents the users from relieving pressure, re-positioning themselves, and transferring to other mobility devices.

 Actuators are known to be one of the most expensive components of an electric wheelchair, but thankfully we have a large inventory of certified pre-owned parts at up to 90% off MSRP!
-Browse our selection of actuators here or simply schedule a repair today.
+Browse our selection of wheelchair and scooter actuators here or simply schedule a repair today.

 Cushions/Arm and Head Rests